-The movement of odor in an environment, which is affected by environmental conditions/factors/influences.
+Environmental The movement of odor in an environment, which is affected by environmental conditions/factors/influences-affecting the movement of odor.

 odor recognition

 Demonstration of the canine's ability to alert to a target odor(s).

 odor recognition assessment

 A test of the canine's olfactory ability to discriminate and perform its trained final response to target odor(s) in a controlled environment.